-Visitors and casual users of marinas and docks who suffer injuries in these types of accidents may be able to recover for negligence.
+Marina and dock accidents are often caused by another person’s negligence.
+If your injuries were the result of someone else’s negligence, they must be held liable.
+Depending on the circumstances, multiple parties may be responsible for damages related to your claim.
+Visitors and casual users of marinas and docks who suffer injuries in these types of accidents may be able to recover financially for the responsible parties’ negligence.

-If you are a maritime worker who was injured on the job, please click here to learn more.
+If you are a maritime worker who was injured on the job, please visit our maritime worker injury page to learn more.

 If you were injured at a dock or marina, the experienced legal team at Mase Seitz Briggs is qualified to handle your case.
 We have successfully handled thousands of maritime cases, trying hundreds to verdict.
 We can help you recover the most money for your injuries.

 Recent accidents at local marinas include a devastating vapor explosion that injured four people, including three children at Black Point Marina.
 Another accident involved a boat fire at Dinner Key Marina that sent one person to the hospital with severe burns.